kordis-leitstelle/kordis/docs/architecture.md

 Contains the business logic, entities, events and domain exceptions.
-Everything in here is something business relevant, that should not be touched and influenced by changes not related to the business logic, such as changes to the Database or the Framework.
+Everything in here is something business relevant, that should not be touched and influenced by changes not related to the business logic, such as changes to the database or the framework.
 Therefore, the layer should not have any dependency on other layers or components from outside its scope.
 This ensures that we can easily test the logic and that we can change the infrastructure without having to change the business logic.
 Nevertheless, we made some tradeoffs in the core layer.
-We allow the use of NestJS framework specific CQRS Handler Annotations, Class Validator Annotations and Annotations in the Entity Model for GraphQL Input and Argument Models.
+We allow the use of NestJS framework specific CQRS handler annotations, class validator annotations and annotations in the entity model for GraphQL input and argument models.
 This is due to the fact, that maintaining another layer on top of these decorators would be pure overhead, that would overcomplicate the codebase and does not outweigh the value of simpler changes in the infrastructure layer.
 Also, maintaining Input Models for GraphQL that